-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for2023-24

-% of 0% - Over 90% of (2022) Once 100% of

-parent/caregiver again,

-parents/caregiver experience parents/caregiver over 90% of parents/caregiver

-S survey to S S

-reporting a sense be developed reported a parents/caregiver reporting a sense

-of moderate S of

-belonging and or strong a sense reported a belonging and

-of moderate

-opportunities for respect by or strong a sense opportunities for

-teachers of

-meaningful and staff.
-Nearly respect by meaningful

-80% teachers

-engagement in of and staff.
-Nearly engagement in

-the parents/caregiver 80% the

-S

-school said they had at of school

-community least parents/caregiver community
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for2023-24 % of 0% - parent/caregiver Over 90% of (2022) Once again, 100% of parents/caregiver experience survey to parents/caregiver over 90% of parents/caregiver reporting a sense of be developed reported a moderate parents/caregiver reporting a sense of belonging and or strong a sense of reported a moderate belonging and opportunities for respect by teachers or strong a sense of opportunities for meaningful and staff.
+Nearly 80% respect by teachers meaningful engagement in of and staff.
+Nearly engagement in the parents/caregiver s 80% the school said they had at of school community least parents/caregiver community 136

-(locally developed parent/caregiver some opportunities for meaningful s said they had at least some opportunities for (locally developed parent/caregiver experience survey). engagement in the meaningful experience survey). school community engagement in the such as participation school community
+(locally developed parent/caregiver some opportunities for meaningful s said they had at least some opportunities for (locally developed parent/caregiver

+experience engagement in meaningful experience

+survey). the survey).

+school engagement in

+community the

+such as school

+participation community

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for2023-24 in discussions, groupsor committees that contribute to decision making at PCS.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 in discussions, groupsor committees that contribute to decision making at PCS.
 Nearly 60% of parents/caregiver s have participated as a member of a parent club, committee, or organization at PCS. such as participation in discussions, groupsor committees that contribute to decision making at PCS.
 Nearly 60% of parents/caregiver s have participated as a member of a parent club, committee, or organization at PCS. % of written communications (email, text, mail, website, policies, documents) available bilingually (English/Spanish) or in translatable format (2020) 30% (2021) 50% (2022) 85% 100% of written communications (email, text, mail, website, policies, documents) available bilingually (English/Spanish) or in translatable format % of PCS lottery applications submittedfor FTC and FRL students (2021) 9% (2022) 7% (2023) 19% 40% of PCS lottery applications submittedfor FTC and FRL students